top of page

 © 2021 by Helena's Early Learning Playhouse.
 Proudly created with Wix.com

 The outdoor learning area is on the side of the house and is set up specifically for the children.
+After working in center care for many years, with playground with huge plastic structures, I wanted to create a more natural experience like I grew up with in the country.
 This more natural outdoor area consists of:

 *mulch area with logs to walk, balance, and sit

-*trike/coupe car/scooter track with traffic signs and in the middle is our water trough for water play
+*trike/coupe car/scooter track with traffic signs and in the middle is our water trough for water play and an open playhouse for imaginative play

 *music wall with home items used as musical instruments